 Retargeting vs remarketing: which to choose?

-Don't choose!
-Since now you know what both retargeting and remarketing can help you with, you can use them equally in your digital marketing campaigns.
+Don't choose retarget vs remarket!
+Since now you know what is the difference between retargeting and remarketing, you can use them equally in your digital marketing campaigns.

 You can't say either one is more effective because they have different goals and work in various parts of the marketing funnel.
 However, both of these strategies allow you to re-engage customers and visitors in the funnel.

-You should analyze the performance of your remarketing and retargeting, find out your conversion rate, and compare it to how well it's working as planned.
+You should analyze what is remarketing and retargeting in term of perfomance, find out your conversion rate, and compare it to how well it's working as planned.

 If something isn't working effectively enough, it's probably not the approach itself, but the campaign settings themselves.